bangbangcon/west/content/CFP.md

 # Give a talk at !!Con West!

-Hi! !!Con West is excited to be launching our **inaugural west coast conference** celebrating the joy, excitement, and surprise of computing, and we want **you** to submit a [talk proposal](https://forms.gle/NhdiHHPN3uJ8Ywre6).
+Hi! !!Con West is back for our **second year** of celebrating the joy, excitement, and surprise of computing, and we want **you** to submit a [talk proposal](https://forms.gle/NhdiHHPN3uJ8Ywre6).
 The **submission deadline** is **Sunday, December 8**.